Keystone Pipeline: Description

 The Keystone Pipeline system consisted of the operational Phase I, Phase II, and Phase III, the Gulf Coast Pipeline Project.
 A fourth, proposed pipeline expansion segment Phase IV, Keystone XL, failed to receive necessary permits from the United States federal government in 2015.
 Construction of Phase III, from Cushing, Oklahoma, to Nederland, Texas, in the Gulf Coast area, began in August 2012 as an independent economic utility.
 Phase III was opened on January 22, 2014, completing the pipeline path from Hardisty, Alberta to Nederland, Texas.
 The Keystone XL Pipeline Project (Phase IV) revised proposal in 2012 consists of a new 36 in pipeline from Hardisty, Alberta, through Montana and South Dakota to Steele City, Nebraska, to "transport of up to 830000 oilbbl/d of crude oil from the Western Canadian Sedimentary Basin in Alberta, Canada, and from the Williston Basin (Bakken) region in Montana and North Dakota, primarily to refineries in the Gulf Coast area".
 The Keystone XL pipeline segments were intended to allow American crude oil to enter the XL pipelines at Baker, Montana, on their way to the storage and distribution facilities at Cushing, Oklahoma.
 Cushing is a major crude oil marketing/refining and pipeline hub.

-Operating since 2010, the original Keystone Pipeline System is a 3461 km pipeline delivering Canadian crude oil to U.S. Midwest markets and Cushing, Oklahoma.
+Operating from 2010 to 2021, the original Keystone Pipeline System is a 3461 km pipeline delivering Canadian crude oil to U.S. Midwest markets and Cushing, Oklahoma.
 In Canada, the first phase of Keystone involved the conversion of approximately 864 km of existing 36 in natural gas pipeline in Saskatchewan and Manitoba to crude oil pipeline service.
 It also included approximately 373 km of new 30 in pipeline, 16 pump stations and the Keystone Hardisty Terminal.

 The U.S. portion of the Keystone Pipeline included 1744 km of new, 30 in pipeline in North Dakota, South Dakota, Nebraska, Kansas, Missouri, and Illinois.
 The pipeline has a minimum ground cover of 4 ft.
 It also involved construction of 23 pump stations and delivery facilities at Wood River, Illinois and Patoka, Illinois.
 In 2011, the second phase of Keystone included a 480 km extension from Steele City, Nebraska, to Cushing, Oklahoma, and 11 new pump stations to increase the capacity of the pipeline from 435000 to 591000 oilbbl per day.

 Additional phases (III, completed in 2014, and IV, rejected in 2015) have been in construction or discussion since 2011.
 If completed, the Keystone XL would have added 510000 oilbbl per day increasing the total capacity up to 1.1 e6oilbbl per day.
 The original Keystone Pipeline cost US$5.2 billion.
 From January 2018 through December 31, 2019, Keystone XL development costs were $1.5 billion.